RafaelNH/Free-water-elimination-DTI/article/article.md

 # Results

-The results from the Monte Carlo simulations are shown in @fig:simulations.
-Similarly to what is reported in the original article, FA values estimated using the free water elimination model match the tissue's ground truth values for free water volume fractions $f$ ranging around 0 to 0.7 (top panel of
+The results from the Monte Carlo simulations are shown in Figure @fig:simulations.
+Similarly to what is reported in the original article, FA values estimated using the free water elimination model match the tissue's ground truth values for free water volume fractions $f$ ranging around 0 to 0.7 (top panel of Figure @fig:simulations).
-@fig:simulations).
 However, FA values seem to be overestimated for higher volume fractions.
 This bias is more prominent for lower FA values in which overestimations are visible from lower free water volume fractions.
-The lower panels of @fig:simulations suggest that the free water elimination model produce accurate free water volume fraction for the full range of volume fraction ground truth values.
+The lower panels of Figure @fig:simulations suggest that the free water elimination model produce accurate free water volume fraction for the full range of volume fraction ground truth values.
 All the features observed here are consistent with Fig.5 of the original article.